A $25 Dupe for a $240 Sturm Cream. Really.

 Why I love the ATOPALM MLE cream

-The ATOPLAM MLE cream may sound basic to some but I think it’s a very well-rounded, elevated basic.
+The ATOPLAM MLE cream may sound basic to some, but I think it’s a very well-rounded, elevated basic.
 If you’re looking for a no-nonsense soothing moisturizer that is both effective and affordable, definitely give it a try.
-The generously-sized jar lasts a while.
+The generously sized jar lasts a while.
 You may want to explore more of the MLE collection which includes other face and body care formulas.

 Read previous post: